QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 qingcloud-storageclass-capacity    kubernetes.io/qingcloud-volume
 ```

-it will return all supported storageclass in cluster, end users could also define their own storageclass.
+It returns all supported storageclass in cluster.
+End users could also define their own storageclass.

->Note: no matter the volume is high perforamnce or capacity, its acccessModes must be **ReadWriteOnce**
+>Note: No matter the volume is high perforamnce or capacity, its acccessModes must be **ReadWriteOnce**

 ### Network